 An analysis of Aeschylus’ writing and views concerning religion shows that he depicted the Greek religion highly, particularly regarding moral dignity.
 He states that the Greek religion had worked much in safeguard morality and ensuring that humans lived coercively in their respective societies.
-According to him, it is the gods that determine the course of human life and that man is not able to dictate himself (Burian, and Shapiro, 2011).
+According to him, it is the gods that determine the course of human life and that man is not able to dictate himself.
 In other words, there could be implications to the point that life could become cumbersome for a man if there were no outside forces governing the world.
 He gives an example of the Athens court where the judges were only made efficient by the powers of the Athens gods.
-The deities subsequently made these judges execute justice fairly and authoritatively, thus contributing significantly to leveraging of morality in the city (Burian, and Shapiro, 2011).
+The deities subsequently made these judges execute justice fairly and authoritatively, thus contributing significantly to leveraging of morality in the city.

-From his views, it is apparent that the historian sublimes to the conception of Zeus as the highest rule of the world.
-The other gods are highited as the ministers of his will and despite possessing their supernatural features are ranked below Zeus.
+From his views, it is apparent that the historian sublimes to the conception of Zeus as the highest ruler of the world.
+The other gods are highlighted as the ministers of his will and despite possessing their supernatural features are ranked below Zeus.
 He employs a monotheistic language in describing Zeus and the praises accorded to him are chanted in the strains of the highest level of exaltation.
 “He is the most blessed of all beings” he is the king of all rulers.
-“There is nothing that happens under the sun without the will of Zeus” “Zeus is the earth, sky and heaven” “he is all things above all things” His power is omnipresent and omnipotent (Burian, and Shapiro, 2011).
+“There is nothing that happens under the sun without the will of Zeus” “Zeus is the earth, sky and heaven” “he is all things above all things” His power is omnipresent and omnipotent.

 Nonetheless, Aeschylus high-level conception of Zeus has huge variation with the same character which he presents in the Greek Mythology, or with the actions which the author performs himself.
 This makes the audience to imagine the possibility of a double Zeus, the omnipotent deity which he believed and a common polytheistic religion.
 It can also be presupposed that Aeschylus did not have a genuine faith concerning the credibility of myths, but simply employing them in setting context for his tragedies.
 In addition, it can also been seen from his philosophical perspective which are seen in some of his passages.